 A defect in workmanship might be something like the failure to properly install certain windows.
 A design defect might be a failure to properly specify the openings for the windows to be installed.
 A defect in materials might be the use of low-quality glass that easily cracks in cold weather.

-All of these situations could give rise to litigation against the contractors, subcontractors, or architects.
+All of these situations could potentially give rise to a legal claim against the contractors, subcontractors, or architects.
 The exact process for suing your homebuilder in the face of such defects will depend on the law in your state.

 If you've sued, you might have the instinct to cover up any construction defect litigation, and to hide the issue from potential buyers.
 This is a mistake.
 Even if you believe that the litigation will be wrapped up well before the closing, and even if you think all necessary repairs will be made by then as well, you still have a legal duty to disclose the situation.

-Owners have, in most U.S. states, a common-law and in some cases statutory obligation to disclose known defects to buyers.
-Courts consider this disclosure to be the seller’s obligation.
+Homeowners have, in most U.S. states, a common-law and in some cases statutory obligation to disclose known defects to prospective real estate buyers.
+Courts consider this disclosure to be the seller's obligation.
 Although the standard disclosures involve physical defects, a dispute with a builder would also likely be considered a material issue with the property that merits disclosure.

 If you do not disclose, the buyers could sue you after the sale, once they inevitably learn of the litigation and the underlying defects.
 They might seek money damages for fraud if the defect lowers the value of the home.

 If the defect is especially significant, the buyer might even attempt to unwind the sale, meaning that legal title would be transferred back to you and you'd need to refund the amount paid.

 Moreover, a buyer doing reasonable due diligence would discover the lawsuit before the closing, and use this as a reason to distrust you and take a hard line in all other negotiations.